jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/policies/Azure Policy - Deny ML Services/readme.md

-# Audit or Deny the use of Machine Learning Services based on SKU
+# Deny the use of Machine Learning Services based on SKU

-This policy can audit or deny the use of Azure Machine Learning Services based on SKU.
+This policy can deny the use of Azure Machine Learning Services based on SKU.
 Resource creation will be denied unless SKU and / or Target Type are explicitly defined in the policy.
-Combined with other policies which for example audit the use of M-Series and N-series VMs outside of ML Services, this policy can help mitigate the risk and minimize the impact of cryptojacking.
+Combined with other policies which for example deny the use of M-Series and N-series VMs outside of ML Services, this policy can help mitigate the risk and minimize the impact of cryptojacking.

 > Note: By default this policy is configure with a "deny" effect; this will not impact any existing resources.
 Other allowed values are "Audit" and "Disabled".